 I have cruised twenty times so you could say I am a bit of a cruise junkie.
 To me, cruising is not about “the more money you spend, the better it is”, but simply a vacation that offers the things that make YOU happy.

-Calling all travelers!
-If you have not been on a cruise, please allow me five minutes to tell you why you should.
-If you have, you can already relate to my shared enthusiasm in saying that it is the most bang for your buck and a vacation that you do not have to work yourself into a frenzy going on.
+If you have not been on a cruise, let me tell you why you should.
+It is the most bang for your buck and a vacation that you do not have to work yourself into a frenzy to go on.
 There is something for everyone and it is perfect for family, a group of friends, singles, multiple generations, holidays, or just a quick getaway.
 Allow me to share with you my guide to booking a cruise!

 Now that you have your room confirmed, you can start looking at the deck plan and layout of the boat to familiarize yourself with the places you will be using most.
 These will most likely be the shore excursions desk, guest relations, the main dining room, the pool, or whatever your fancy is.
 Should you choose to visit the pay restaurants aboard, you can also go ahead and make reservations in advance.
 The pay restaurants offer a high quality, fine dining meal, not the mainstream cruise food, for an additional fee, usually $15-25.